 Anemia is clinically defined as a deficiency of required amount of red blood cells in the blood.
 Red blood cells are the key players in the transport of oxygen throughout our bodies.
 Red blood cells transport oxygen to the tissues and the cells.
 Our cells utilize this oxygen to produce energy.
 But, when there is a deficiency of red blood cells, our bodies become weak due to the lack of energy production.
 Anemia can surface from various underlying reasons like increased destruction or diminished production of red blood cells.

 Symptoms for this disease include fatigue, weakness, breathlessness, pale skin and dizziness.
 Anemia can be diagnosed easily through blood tests like a hemoglobin test.
 Prolonged bleeding, iron deficiency, malnutrition can also be a few causes of anemia.
 Thankfully, it can be treated easily with care and medication.
 But, this condition can be fatal if left untreated for long.

 Congestive heart failure is the failure of the heart to pump enough blood for carrying out normal body functions.
 This condition can be either short-lived or drag out over a longer duration.
 Long-lived congestive heart failure can lead to death.
 The main cause behind this disease is narrowed arterial passages.
 Other secondary causes can be high blood pressure, heart attacks, diabetes, arrhythmia and lung diseases.

 Symptoms for this disease are breathlessness, chest pain, cough, fatigue, weight gain, swelling of toes or feet and increased heartbeat.
 This condition can be diagnosed using tests like echocardiogram.
-It can be managed with the right medication, healthy lifestyle choices,
+It can be managed with the right medication, healthy lifestyle choices, and surgery if required.

 So, pay a little more attention to your body to know it better.
 And, if you see any of these symptoms, visit a doctor today.